In conversation with More

 Gregory: Well, I meant . . .
 I meant . . .
 But why does Beauty matter?

 More: I can’t answer that question.
-You perceive things emotionally.
-I don’t.
+You perceive things emotionally; I don’t.
 Despite how it may seem in this conversation.
-I do what I’m made to do, but it doesn’t mean I don’t see what I see.
+I do what I’m made to do, but that doesn’t mean I don’t see what I see.

-Gregory: Do you think a world where you feed your child a stale loaf of bread that comes with a chance to win a ticket to a movie theater where Kubrick’s 2001 is playing is more like hell and your child traveling to another planet to join a small colony of twelve billion Heople while playing X/e/r/o/X in a virtual world called ZRX, listening to ZZee RRox and finishing the last three chapters of OX is more like heaven?
+Gregory: Is a world where a parent feeds their child a stale loaf of bread—one that comes with a chance to win a ticket to see Kubrick’s 2001—more like hell?
+And is a world where a child travels to another planet to join a colony of twelve billion Heople, while playing X/e/r/o/X in a virtual world called XRX, listening to ZZee RRox, and finishing the last three chapters of Zeroxymoronda Simplore: The Absolute Truths, closer to heaven?

 More: All at once?